 If you have dry skin on other areas of your face (often the cheeks and jawline, as well as between the eyebrows), you might notice flakiness or tightness.
 When it comes to dry skin, hydration is the name of the game.
 Adding plenty of moisture back into your dry skin will make it look and feel better.
 Dry skin face masks containing healthy fats and plant extracts can often be very hydrating.
 First and foremost, search for one specifically formulated for dry skin.
-Some ingredients to look for may include (but not limited to):
+Some ingredients to look for may include (but are not limited to):

 - Shea butter

 - Cocoa butter